 For the mymathlab work, it is important to work the problems on paper prior to entering your answer.
 You will be given several tries to answer a question correctly prior to getting it wrong.
 If you notice a problem area, make a note of it.
 The more detailed your question is, the better the chance you will get a helpful answer.
+It is important to work the problems yourself.
+There are lots of extra point opportunities, so do not worry about getting every problem correct.
+The important thing is to try every problem.

 Read the material prior to coming to class.
 It is not possible to learn most math "cold" the first time it is presented.
-If you try working the examples first, you will find it easier to follow them as we work through them in class.
+If you try working the examples on your own first, you will find it easier to follow them as we work through them in class.
+A few minutes of study going through the next two sections the night before class will prevent major headaches and frustration during class.